 Looking for a more in-depth analysis of the five pillars?
 We’ve got you covered.

-While a basic understanding of the five AML pillars is a good starting point for compliance, it’s not enough in isolation.
-Here are a few actionable AML procedures you can implement to address anti-money laundering expectations as they apply in the real world rather than as part of FINRA or FinCEN regulations.
+Now that you have a basic understanding of the five AML pillars, it’s time to familiarize yourself with a few steps you can take to address anti-money laundering expectations as they apply in the real world rather than as part of FINRA or FinCEN regulations.

 Locations of operation

-Where your company operates can impact how much money laundering risk you may face.
-If you serve customers in areas known for money laundering, such as Afghanistan, Myanmar, and Hatai, for example, you may want to introduce more in-depth identity verification processes and transaction monitoring to ensure you’re adequately prepared for existing risks.
+Where your company operates and where your customers are located can impact how much money laundering risk you may face.
+If you serve customers in areas deemed by the Financial Action Task Force (FATF) to have “strategic deficiencies in their regimes to counter money laundering, terrorist financing, and proliferation financing,” you may want to introduce more friction in your identity verification processes if users in those countries start to exhibit risk signals during onboarding.

 Product associated risk